 The British Army has produced a series of recruitment adverts over the years.

-Called 'Your Army Needs You', it has been designed to show the Army looks beyond young stereotypes and "sees people differently" and recognises their "need for a bigger sense of purpose", according to British Army Major General Paul Nanson.
+The campaign was designed to show how the Army was looking beyond young stereotypes and "sees people differently" and recognises their "need for a bigger sense of purpose", according to British Army Major General Paul Nanson.

-The campaign also features Kitchener-style illustrations of soldiers with stereotype labels which will be featured as billboards and outdoor advertising around the UK.
+The campaign also featured Kitchener-style illustrations of soldiers with stereotype labels which were featured as billboards and outdoor advertising around the UK.

-Last year's £1.6 million campaign featured a series of adverts, all voiced by serving soldiers, with questions being asked such as "What if I get emotional?" and "Can I be gay in the army?".
+The £1.6m campaign featured a series of adverts, all voiced by serving soldiers, with questions being asked such as "What if I get emotional?" and "Can I be gay in the Army?".

 One of the adverts shows a Muslim soldier explaining how the Army has helped him to continue to practice his faith.

-In 1992, the Army released the well-known Frank advert, featuring an imaginary soldier of that name travelling around the world having the time of his life, while his friends sit at home bored.
+In 1992, the Army released the well-known Frank advert, featuring an imaginary soldier of that name travelling around the world having the time of his life, while his friends sat at home bored.

-The advert itself reached such prominence it was parodied in Private Eye magazine, as well as the TV show Spitting Image.
+The advert gained such prominence it was parodied in the satirical Private Eye magazine, as well as the TV show Spitting Image.

 This harrowing advert from 1998 shows soldiers liberating a town at night and coming to the aid of victims of an unnamed war.